swiftlang/swift-evolution/proposals/NNNN-Enhancing-Async{Throwing}Stream.md

 However, progress is being made in other areas.
 Swift Collections now includes multiple types that support `~Copyable` elements, such as `UniqueDeque` and, `UniqueArray`.
 There is also ongoing discussion about moving `UniqueArray` into the standard library.
 In addition, [SE-0528](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0528-noncopyable-continuation.md) introduced a `~Copyable` continuation type.

 ## Alternatives considered

-An alternative approach to staging in change Nr.
-3 (“Terminate the stream when its continuation is discarded”) via an upcoming feature flag is to introduce a new continuation-based initializer and `makeStream` method that explicitly signals this new behavior to the user.
+An alternative approach to staging-in change Nr.
+3 (“Terminate the stream when its continuation is discarded”) via an upcoming feature flag would be to introduce a new continuation-based initializer and `makeStream` method that explicitly signals this behavior to the user.

 There are three problems with this approach:

 1. It would require introducing five additional initializer overloads and two `makeStream` methods.
 2. To disambiguate them, this would require adding some form of clear differentiation.
-3. It would not help with staging in the new behavior, as users of the API would need to switch to the new, more verbose, API and the old, less verbose, API would eventually need to be deprecated.
+3. It would not help with staging-in the new behavior, as users of the API would need to switch to the new, more verbose, API and the old, less verbose, API would eventually need to be deprecated.

 ## Acknowledgments